cesarvr/blog/content/post/prometheus.md

 Then we need to write a program that receive traffic in 8080 and redirect that traffic to 8087.
 To write the program capable of doing that, our programming language need some library capable of working with TCP/IP.
 I decide to use C++ because I wanted to learn a bit more about the Unix/Linux network API.
 But now worries, I hide the ugly implementation details behind some nice interfaces.

-If you are interested in to see the full source code, you can find it in [this Github repository.](https://github.com/cesarvr/side-container/tree/master/cpp).

 ```C++